thebuzzstop/StateEngineCrank/docs/_source/index.rst

 Welcome to State Engine Crank
 =============================
-This is the documentation for State Engine Crank, a tool that converts a `PlantUML <http://www.plantuml.com>`_ state diagram into executable code.
+This is the documentation for State Engine Crank (SEC), a tool that converts a `PlantUML <http://www.plantuml.com>`_ state diagram into executable code.

+State Engine Crank was so named because, given PlantUML as input, it *"cranks out a state engine executable."*

 :todo: Provide an overview of the various topics covered.